 - Death rates from heart failure fell every year from 2000 to 2012,

 - Death rates from heart failure rose in 2013 and 2014.

 - Source: cdc.gov/nchs/data/databriefs/db231.pdf, CDC instructions on defining causes of death: cdc.gov/nchs/data/misc/hb_cod.pdf

 The term "heart failure" is also called "congestive heart failure" or cardiomyopathy.
 It refers to weak pumping because of muscle deterioration, stiffness, leaking valves, etc. It is not the same as a heart attack or heart stopping.

-These are the latest national figures, but five earlier studies from 2010-2014 also found that hospitals which had fewer readmissions had more deaths, especially among heart failure patients.
+These are the latest figures which cover hospitalized and non-hospitalized patients, but many other studies of hospitalized patients also find that hospitals which had fewer readmissions had more deaths, especially among heart failure patients.